olliesharp5/rock-paper-scissors-lizard-spock/README.md

 #### Fixed Bugs

 * The alert to announce the outcome of the game was triggered in time with the final selection being made by the player - This bug was fixed by adding a "timeout" element in JavaScript to delay the display of the alert by 100 milliseconds.
-* Images not displaying upon deploying the website to GitHub Pages -
+* Images not displaying upon deploying the website to GitHub Pages - This bug was fixed by amending the file paths for each image ensuring they began with "."
-* Event listener for buttons not working correctly
 * Cursor missing from buttons - This bug was resolved by adding the "cursor" atrribute in CSS.
 * Round counter doesnt reset to zero in line with player scores - This bug occurred as the `updateRound()` function was not called in the `resetScores()` function.
 To fix this issue I only needed to update the 'resetScores()' function to include the UpdateRound() function.
 * Upon resetting the game, the pictures wouldn't return to their default "question mark" images - This bug was fixed by calling the player and computer default images in the resetScores function.
 Additionally I needed to define the variables playerPicture and botPicture at the beginning af the function
 * Upon resetting the game, the win/loss message failed to dissapear - This bug was fixed by setting the text content of the "message" element to an empty string, effectively hiding the result.
-* modal was scrolling
+* The modals were scrolling with the main site - This bug was fixed by changing the overflow attribute in CSS from overflow to hidden.
-* Scores weren't reset when the pop-up was clsoed by clicking outside it
+* Scores weren't reset when the pop-up was closed by clicking outside it - This bug was fixed by calling the resetScores() function when the window was clicked.

 #### Unfixed Bugs

-*
+* Clicking outside the rules modal doesnt close it as expected.

 ## Deployment